mialana/amyliu.dev/src/content/projects/Neural-for-USD/index.md

 tags: [
 	"2025", "neural_rendering", "NeRF", "neural_radiance_fields"
 ]
-slug: Neural-for-USD
+description: "This project is about Neural for USD."

 ---

 ## Summary

-This project is about Neural for USD.

 ## Motivation